Dundee in the 1922 general election: Candidates

 As well as Churchill another National Liberal candidate David McDonald, who owned a local engineering company, ran.
 He was a popular local candidate who eventually polled higher than Churchill and had been reported as saying that he would have been promised more votes only if he had "dropped Mr Churchill".

-Robert Pilkington was nominated to oppose Winston Churchill by a rebel group of Asquithian Liberals including Garnet Wilson.
+Robert Pilkington was nominated to oppose Winston Churchill by the official Liberal party (led by H.H.
+Asquith) including Garnet Wilson.
 His campaign fell flat after reassurances from Churchill quietened the local Liberals and in the 1923 he won the seat of Keighley in West Yorkshire.

 Edwin Scrymgeour was a preacher and a councillor on Dundee City Council and had stood at every Parliamentary election in Dundee since the 1908 Dundee by-election.
 In Parliament, on issues other than prohibition, Scrymgeour generally supported the Labour Party.
 He was a popular figure and around 5,000 voters only voted for him, not giving their second vote to another candidate.

 E. D. Morel was a Labour Party candidate with few previous links to Dundee.
 He was an ex radical Liberal who had formed the Congo Reform Association and had been prominent in the pacifist inclined Union of Democratic Control during the First World War eventually leading to involvement with the Labour Party in 1918.

 Willie Gallacher was a trade unionist and very early Communist candidate who would later represent West Fife and be the last Communist MP.

 Campaign

 The campaign got off to a poor start for Churchill due to an attack of appendicitis and physical weakness.

-Churchill was also opposed by both the Dundee newspapers, both owned by the anti coalition Conservative D C Thomson, and Churchill was so frustrated with the press opposition that he threatened the proprietor with setting up his own paper.
+Churchill was also opposed by both the Dundee newspapers, both owned by the anti-coalition Conservative D C Thomson, and Churchill was so frustrated with the press opposition that he threatened the proprietor with setting up his own paper.

 Scrymgeour had attracted the crucial support of John Sime who led the very strong locally based Dundee and District Union of Jute and Flax Workers.

 Defeat for Churchill

 Despite not being opposed by any Conservative candidate Churchill was defeated by the sole Labour candidate E. D. Morel and Scrymgeour, the only MP ever to be elected for the Scottish Prohibition Party.
 Morel was considerably to the left of Wilkie, his Labour predecessor.

-Although this was the second election for the Dundee seat held with universal male suffrage and (limited) female suffrage under the Representation of the People Act 1918, Churchill was to partially blame this for his defeat saying "The great extensions of the franchise fundamentally altered the political character of Dundee ... and great numbers of very poor women and mill girls, streamed to the poll during the last two hours of the voting."
+This was the second election for the Dundee seat held with universal male suffrage and (limited) female suffrage under the Representation of the People Act 1918, Churchill partially blamed this for his defeat saying "The great extensions of the franchise fundamentally altered the political character of Dundee ... and great numbers of very poor women and mill girls, streamed to the poll during the last two hours of the voting."
 Dundee now had a majority female electorate and this has been seen by later observers as a contributing factor to Churchill's defeat.

 Morel regarded Churchill as a warmonger and took pride in having defeated him: "I look upon Churchill as such a personal force for evil that I would take up the fight against him with a whole heart".